fazy1729/OOP/README.md

 # Titlu proiect
 Intrusion
 ## Descriere proiect
 This is a game where I have implemented functionalities of a Linux Terminal such as : ls, cd, pwd etc...
 You have to solve different cryptographic puzzles, which involves real alghoritms implemented by me such as SHA256.
+There are 3 Hacker which have different abilities, based on the task that you need to complete.
+Everything was done in C++ using Oriented Object Programming

 ## Milestone #0